About the Rosetta translation environment

 Overview

-Rosetta is a translation process that allows users to run apps that contain x86_64 instructions on Apple silicon.
-Rosetta is meant to ease the transition to Apple silicon, giving you time to create a universal binary for your app.
-It is not a substitute for creating a native version of your app.
+Rosetta is a translation process that allows users to run Mac apps that contain x86_64 instructions on Apple silicon.
+Rosetta was designed to ease the transition for Mac apps to Apple silicon, giving you time to transition your app to a native Apple silicon binary.

-To the user, Rosetta is mostly transparent.
-If an executable contains only Intel instructions, macOS automatically launches Rosetta and begins the translation process.
+To someone using a Mac, Rosetta is mostly transparent.
+If a macOS binary contains only Intel instructions, macOS automatically launches Rosetta and begins the translation process.
 When translation finishes, the system launches the translated executable in place of the original.
-However, the translation process takes time, so users might perceive that translated apps launch or run more slowly at times.
+However, the translation process takes time, so a person might perceive that translated apps launch or run more slowly at times.

-The system prefers to execute an app’s arm64 instructions on Apple silicon.
-If a binary includes both arm64 and x86_64 instructions, the user can tell the system to launch the app using Rosetta translation from the app’s Get Info window in the Finder.
-For example, a user might enable Rosetta translation to allow the app to run older plug-ins that don’t yet support the arm64 architecture.
+The system prefers to execute a Mac app’s arm64 instructions on Apple silicon.
+If a binary includes both arm64 and x86_64 instructions, a person can tell the system to launch the app using Rosetta translation from the app’s Get Info window in the Finder.
+For example, someone might enable Rosetta translation to allow the app to run older plug-ins that don’t yet support the arm64 architecture

 [Image]